ankurk91/laravel-ses-webhooks/README.md

 ## Usage

-There are 2 way to handle incoming webhooks via this package.
+There are 2 ways to handle incoming webhooks via this package.

 ### 1 - Handling webhook requests using jobs

 If you want to do something when a specific event type comes in; you can define a job for that event.
 Here's an example of such job:

 ```php
 <?php